My Job History

 The manager actually told me that one of the guys was using my name.
 So the FBI gets called about it and I’m told that they will questioning all of us and taking our fingerprints.
 This is a little worrisome for me, knowing that the FBI will be taking a close look at me and maybe even running my prints through their crime database.
 Even though the FBI is involved, I never get to meet any of them and they never end up asking for my fingerprints.
 I end up giving 2 weeks notice and quitting my job there because I don’t want to be a suspect.
 I get a job lined up at the local Wendy’s but I never end up going into work because I leave town for other reasons.

-May 1994 – June 1994: WazWans – Portland, OR Even though I usually don’t enjoy working fast food jobs, I kind of enjoy working here.
+May 1994 – June 1994: WazWans – Portland, OR Even though I usually don’t enjoy working fast food jobs, I kind of enjoy working here and I learned to enjoy Indian food.
 In was in the Lloyd Center mall.
 I quit when I get hired by AM/PM which has better hours, better pay and it just a couple of blocks from where I’m living.

 October 1994: Arby’s – Portland, OR I got hired here because I needed a job, I quit because I hate fast food and I found something else.